saddamhossain/saddamhossain/README.md

 -----
 ### About Me

 <p>I am a senior software engineer skilled in developing enterprise-grade software solutions using Microsoft technologies.
-With over 8 years of expertise, I deliver high-quality software products that fulfill my clients' specific needs.
+With approximately a decade of experience, I specialize in delivering high-quality software products that fulfill my clients' specific needs.
 Throughout my professional journey, I have contributed to a diverse range of greenfield and brownfield software development projects in both corporate and freelance environments, providing profound insights into efficient, effective, and scalable software solutions.</p>

 Currently, **I'm open to work and employment opportunities**.